Your health is on the ballot this year.

 Delivered to your inbox every morning and prepares you for your day in minutes.

 People of color face a disproportionate level of health risk compared to white people in the US.
 Here's why.

-It's Breast Cancer Awareness Month.
-Our guide breaks down what you need to know about the disease so that you can protect yourself now and later.
+Here's what you need to know about the disease so that you can protect yourself now and later.